-The other means of checking the validity of a certificate takes slightly longer, but is 100% certain to determine whether the claim of certification is valid and whether the certificate is issued from an accredited certification body.
+This means that confirming the validity of a certificate requires a little leg work, but the good news is that it is 100% certain to determine whether the claim of certification is valid and whether the certificate is issued from an accredited certification body.

-- Request a copy of the vendor’s certificate, including any Annexes that are issued with it (the Annexes may include further detail on the scope, locations that are covered, etc.)
+1. Request a copy of the vendor’s certificate, including any annexes that are issued with it (the annexes may include further detail on the scope, locations that are covered, etc.).

-- Contact the Certification Body, asking that they confirm the validity of the certificate.
-Some certification bodies do this through their website, whereas others have a policy of checking that their client is happy to share this content with you first.
+4. Contact the certification body to ask them to confirm the validity of the certificate.
+Some certification bodies do this through their website, whereas others check that their client is happy to share this information with you first.

-- Finally, if all of this works out and you are assured the certificate is issued under the accredited certification scheme, the last things to check are the same as discussed on the ISO27001 Lead Implementer Masterclass:
+5. Finally, if all of this works out and you are assured the certificate was issued under the accredited certification scheme, the last things to check are the same as discussed in the ISO27001 Lead Implementer Masterclass:

-- The date of issue and the date of expiry of the certificate – This gives you an idea of how mature the ISMS should be and the latest date they hold certification for.
-It may be worth checking in the meantime, as certification can be withdrawn from organisations at any time if they fail to maintain their ISMS in accordance with the Standard;
+- The date of issue and the date of expiry of the certificate – This gives you an idea of how mature the ISMS should be.
+It is worth periodically confirming that the certificate is still valid because it can be withdrawn if the ISMS is not maintained appropriately.

-- The reference to the Statement of Applicability (SoA) – There should be a reference to the specific version of the SoA that your supplier was audited against, which you can request a copy of.
-Some organisations exclude controls that you might expect to be in place and without reviewing the SoA, you will not be aware of this.
-Of course, if they have excluded controls then that is the start of another line of questioning, probing which compensatory controls they have in place to provide the same assurance and a residual risk that hopefully satisfies your needs.
-The certification body should confirm the scope, dates and version of SoA in the information you request.
+- The reference to the Statement of Applicability (SoA) – There should be a reference to the specific version of the SoA that your supplier was audited against, and you can request a copy.
+Some organisations exclude controls that you might expect to be in place and you will not be aware of this without reviewing the SoA.
+Of course, if they have excluded controls, then that is the start of another line of questioning: probing to find out which compensatory controls are in place to provide the same assurance and a residual risk that hopefully satisfies your needs.
+The certification body should confirm the scope, dates and version of the SoA in the information you request.

-For more information on advanced ISO27001 training, book onto the next ISO27001 Lead Implementer Masterclass available as:
+For more information on advanced ISO 27001 training, book a place on the next ISO27001 Lead Implementer Masterclass:

-For more information on Accredited Certification Bodies visit www.itgovernance.co.uk/accredited-certification.aspx.
+For more information on accredited certification bodies, visit www.itgovernance.co.uk/accredited-certification.